 Fumbled: If you critically fail with an object during an ability check, you fumble and the object takes a level of damage.
 Attack rolls and saving throws don't cause a fumble, even if you roll a natural 1.

 You can repair an object if you have the appropriate tools and knowledge.
-Repairs generally require an hour, tools, and a successful Intelligence check—after which you may improve the condition of the object by 1 tier.
+Repairs generally require an hour, tools, and an Intelligence (Tool) ability check—if you succeed, you improve the condition of the object by 1 tier.

-If you want to add some more durability to your armored characters, extend the number of object conditions for heavier armor types:
+If you want to add more durability to your armored characters, add more conditions to heavier armor types:

-If you want to use notches in your game but without the need for tempers, then consider this temperless notches variant to change how notches are gained.
+If you want to use notches in your game but without the need for tempers, consider this temperless notches variant.

 If you are critically hit by an attack, one of your items must gain a notch.
 Apply a notch to either your armor or an item you are holding (such as a weapon, shield, or spellcasting foci)—you may choose the object.